perlaExport/filmMap/README.md

 ### Nonfunctional Requirements (NFRs)
 - The application gets data from an external movie database.
 - The application uses the database to store user data and movie information.
-- Web application can be ran on all the latest browsers.
+- Web application can be run on latest versions of browsers like: Edge, Chrome, Opera, Firefox.
 - The application uses the https protocol.
 - The application uses the ALS method for movie recomendations.